tshaun/MeetupOptimizer/README.md

 ## Run & development (Windows / PowerShell)

-This repository was reorganized so that backend code lives in `backend/`, frontend in `frontend/`, and data remains under `src/` for now.

 Minimal steps to get the project running locally (PowerShell):

 1. Create and activate a Python virtual environment (from repo root):